Nusa Islands Guide – Best Things To Do on The Bali Nusa Islands

 You can also walk to a lot of main attractions on both Nusa Lembongan and Nusa Ceningan.
 Nusa Penida is the largest out of the 3 Islands and requires hiring a car or scooter to explore.

 Furthermore, you should also know that you can easily get between Nusa Lembongan and Nusa Ceningan by way of the Yellow Bridge.
 You can cross the Yellow Bridge on foot or scooter, no cars.

 However, to get to Nusa Penida, you will need to go by boat.
-There are several companies that are offering full-day tours (we went on a fun one) or local boats that can take you over near Mushroom beach and by the Yellow Bridge.
+Several companies offer full-day tours (we went on a fun one) or local boats that can take you over near Mushroom beach and by the Yellow Bridge.

-Which Nusa Island is Best to Stay at
+Which Nusa Island is Best to Stay On

 Out of the 3 Nusa Islands, I would guide you to stay on Nusa Lembongan or Nusa Penida.
 We choose Nusa Lembongan because it is the most developed out of the 3 islands.
 We also were not sure if we would rent a scooter which is really required for Nusa Penida.